jonasgerne/audioset-role/README.md

 1. Extract the so-called hand-crafted features by running ```4.2 feature_extraction and visualization.ipynb```.
 1. Train and evaluate Feature-Engineering based model by running ```4.3_feature_based_classification.ipynb```.
 SVM gives the best result.
 1. Evaluate the ensemble of the best models by running ```5_model_ensemble.ipynb```.

+**Note.** Data is transfered between the .ipynb using files.
+All the needed files for the best performed models already exist in the repository.
+Thus modules can be run independently from each other using those files.
+However, this doesn't apply to the parts that work directly with audiofiles (plotting spectrograms, feature extraction): the raw audiofiles are not included in the repo since it's too big, and needs to be retrieves using audio_retrieval module.